Site 61 Hostel

 You can stay for up to four weeks. (see section below “locals”)

 - Can I bring a friend inside the hostel?

 Only registered guests are allowed upstairs or into rooms.
-Unregistered guests may be permitted in the downstairs common areas, ONLY with the on-duty manager’s knowledge and approval.
+Unregistered guests may be permitted in the downstairs common areas outside of quiet hour times, ONLY with the on-duty manager’s knowledge and approval.

 - Is there a curfew?

 You will have 24/7 access to the hostel.
 However, there is only one way in and out of the building and security cameras monitor all coming and going.
 Also, we have quiet hours from 11PM to 7AM on weekdays and 12AM to 7AM on weekends.

 Our property is completely fenced and security cameras watch all public areas both inside and outside the hostel.
 However, as in every large city, you have to keep your eyes open and your wits about you.